department-of-veterans-affairs/vets-website/content/pages/education/application-process.md

 </div>

+Choose **Apply online** if you are a first time applicant.
+Includes Form 22-1990

+Choose **Manage Benefits** if you need to make a change to your current education benefits (for example, you’re moving to a new school).
+Includes Form 22-1995

 <a class="usa-button-primary va-button-primary" href="/education/apply-for-education-benefits/application/1990/introduction">Apply online</a>
 <a href="/education/apply-for-education-benefits/application/1995" class="usa-button-primary usa-button-outline" target="_blank">Manage Benefits</a>

 <div markdown="0"><br></div>
 <div class="usa-alert usa-alert-warning usa-content secondary" markdown="1">
 	<div class="usa-alert-body">